-This Poori Masala is a delicious hotel style recipe to make the potato curry or gravy that is always enjoyed with poori.
-This dish gets its name Poori Masala or Puri Curry as it is served as a side dish with Poori (Indian fry bread).
-This South Indian Puri Curry is made with boiled potatoes, lots of onions, spices, lentils and herbs.
-Make this flavorful and tasty dish for a comforting weekend breakfast.
+Potato curries and Poori are a popular combination, when it comes to breakfast or brunch meals in Indian cuisine.
+This pair has various regional variations too.
+One such variant is the Poori Masala or Puri Curry.
+My recipe is a delicious hotel style version to make the potato curry or gravy enjoyed with the Indian fried bread Poori.
+This is a South Indian style recipe made with boiled potatoes, lots of onions, spices, lentils and herbs.
+Make this flavorful and tasty dish for a comforting weekend breakfast at your home.

 About Poori Masala